jhgreen215/jhgreen215.github.io/baskar.md

 # Computational Physics and Mechanics Laboratory

-In the spring semester of my freshman year, I participated in the Honors Mentor Research program.
+In the spring semester of my freshman year, I participated in ISU's Honors Mentor Research program.
 This program pairs first-year honors students with faculty research mentors to participate in undergraduate research.
 I was paired with Dr. Baskar Ganapathysubramanian's group in the Computational Physics and Mechanics Laboratory.
 I continued my work with the ComPM group through the end of my second year at Iowa State.

 When I first joined, I learned about the lab's computational framework for simulating the self-segregating effects of block copolymers (BCP).
 These effects are of interest due to the amount of control they enable for the structure of polymers at a micro-scale.
 The BCPs that we analyzed were di-block copolymers, consisting of two blocks of monomer units (an A and B block) covalently bonded to form a polymer chain.
 In a bulk system (or melt) of BCPs, the equilibrium or lowest energy structure is determined by two main factors: the "Flory-Huggins" parameter describing how much the A and B block dislike each other and want to segregate, and the ratio of the length of the A block to the length of the entire polymer chain.